dojo/docs/dojox/mobile/SearchBox.rst

 without blocking the UI.

-Note that SearchBox does not have support for displaying the search results by itself; this must be done in your application (for example, using a RoundRectList).
+Note that SearchBox does not have support for displaying the search results by itself; this must be done in your application (for example, using a RoundRectList), or simply by enabling the filtering capability of list widgets (for details, see :ref:`dojox/mobile/FilteredListMixin <dojox/mobile/FilteredListMixin>`).

 Constructor Parameters
 ======================